lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Changes in -07

 Interop-affecting changes:
-- Fixed the ASN.1 module for the pk-CompositeSignature and sa-CompositeSignature
+- Fixed the ASN.1 module for the pk-CompositeSignature and sa-CompositeSignature to indicate no ASN.1 wrapping is used

 Editorial changes:
 - Added back MLDSA65-RSA3072-PKCS15-SHA512 which was missing from table 3, table 6 and the test vectors.

-Still to do in a future version:
+- Fixed a few problems with the test vectors (incorrect private keys).

-- Nothing.
-Authors believe this version to be complete.
+- Fixed a number of editorial issues

 # Introduction {#sec-intro}